FamilySearch/fs-js-lite/README.md

 # FamilySearch Lite JavaScript SDK

 Lite JavaScript SDK for the [FamilySearch API](https://familysearch.org/developers/).
 This SDK is designed for use in a web browser and uses XMLHttpRequest.
+It includes a UMD wrapper to support being loaded in AMD environments (RequireJS) and Node.

 __Warning__: this SDK requires hard-coding the API endpoint URLs.
 That is considered bad practive when using the API.
 In most cases, FamilySearch does not